willkoehler/docs/rails.md

     bundle exec rspec spec/controllers/your_spec.rb
     bundle exec rspec spec/controllers/your_spec.rb -e "partial text from spec description"

-###Use Spork to speed up tests.
-Follow instructions in the "Spork" section: <http://ruby.railstutorial.org/chapters/static-pages#sec:TDD>

-Run Spork in its own terminal tab.
-Use `"bundle exec"` when running Spork so that it loads the correct Rails environment.

-    bundle exec spork

-Spork pre-loads the Rails environment for RSpec.
-You can then use the --drb flag when running RSpec to connect to the preloaded environment instead of loading the Rails environment each time.
-Alternatively you can edit the .rspec file in your project root and add a --drb line so that RSpec uses the pre-loaded Rails environment by default

-###Use Guard to run tests automatically.
+###Use Guard to run tests automatically
 <http://railscasts.com/episodes/264-guard>

 Run Guard in its own terminal tab.

     bundle exec guard

-Because we've setup Spork to preload the Rails environment, RSpec will simply be connecting to a pre-loaded Rails environment.
+If we use Spork to preload the Rails environment (see below), RSpec will simply be connecting to a pre-loaded Rails environment.
 As long as the system version of RSpec matches the version of RSpec in our Gemfile, we don't need to use `"bundle exec"` when running RSpec.
 We can edit our Guardfile and add `:bundler => false` to the list of options.
 This saves a few seconds each time Guard runs our test suite.